 Every credit provider has a different policy when it comes to overdue debts and debt collection.
 But generally, if you’re late with a payment, you won’t hear from a debt collector straight away.
 Instead, your provider may contact you by phone, email or letter reminding you of the debt and requesting payment.

 If you haven’t responded to your provider or made a payment, they may then refer the account to a debt collector.
-This could be the case if you have a payment that’s more than 30 days overdue.
-It’s even more likely that you’ll hear from a debt collector when your account is “in default,” which usually takes a little longer.
+This could be the case if you have a payment that’s more than 30 days overdue, but it’s more often done when your account is moved to a “charge off” status after 180 days of no payment.

 Different types of debt collectors

 Some providers and banks have their own, internal debt collection teams to help with overdue accounts.
 Others may pass the debts on to third-party debt collection companies (which is more common for larger debts that have been in default for several months).
 Whatever the case, you should be able to discuss a range of options for dealing with the debt in a way that’s manageable for you.